 Hands-On Decompression Techniques to Try Tonight

-- Breath-Pattern Reset: Focused breathing eases tension and signals your nervous system to slow its pace.
+- Purpose: Ease tension and signal your nervous system to slow down.

 - Find a quiet spot and sit with a straight back.